aery32/aery32-refguide/source/modules.rst

     ``aery_spi_transmit()`` writes and reads SPI bus simultaneusly.
 If you only want to read data, just ignore write data by sending dummy bits.

-Here is the above SPI initialization and transmission in complete example code:
+Here is the complete code for the above SPI initialization and transmission:

 .. code-block:: c
     :linenos: